BlenderistDev/automation/README.md

 * Equal

 ## Action
-Automation can have any count of actions.
+Automation can have at least one action.

 To implement action interface you should implement execute method
 ````
 execute(Trigger trigger) error